19hours/sg-statutes/Acts/Public Utilities Act.md

 [Act 12 of 2015 wef 08/05/2015]

-### Removal of obstruction over existing water main or connecting pipe
+### Removal of obstruction over existing water main, connecting pipe or meter

-33\.—(1) Where the Board is of the opinion that any structure, object or any accumulation of any substance that exists above or in the vicinity of any water main or connecting pipe belonging to the Board hinders or obstructs or is likely to hinder or obstruct access to such water main or connecting pipe, the Board may, by notice in writing direct —
+33\.—(1) Where the Board is of the opinion that any structure, object or any accumulation of any substance that exists above or in the vicinity of any water main, connecting pipe or meter belonging to the Board hinders or obstructs or is likely to hinder or obstruct access to such water main, connecting pipe or meter, the Board may, by notice in writing direct —

 (a) the person to whom the structure, object or accumulation of substance belongs;